MadhavBaghla2004/PowerOutageAnalysis/README.md

    - For further cleaning, I organized the DataFrame so that they were grouped by each individual categorical variable and dropped rows without any data for those subcategories using <br>
 ```outages_cleaned.groupby(['CLIMATE.REGION','CAUSE.CATEGORY','CLIMATE.CATEGORY'])``` <br>
 ```.agg('mean').dropna(how=all)```
-3. **Replacing invalid data**: We replaced negative or zero values in the `'OUTAGE.DURATION'` column to NaN (not a number) as they aren't valid durations for this dataset.
+4. **Replacing invalid data**: We replaced negative or zero values in the `'OUTAGE.DURATION'` column to NaN (not a number) as they aren't valid durations for this dataset.
+For categorical columns, I replaced missing values or invalid values with 'NaN' so the data would be unbiased.

 | CAUSE.CATEGORY     |   OUTAGE.DURATION | CLIMATE.REGION     | CLIMATE.CATEGORY   |   CUSTOMERS.AFFECTED |   YEAR |
 |:-------------------|------------------:|:-------------------|:-------------------|---------------------:|-------:|